News & Announcements

 NNED Partner of the Month

 In order to highlight pockets of excellence across the country the NNED selects an organization to highlight once a month.
-Toiyabe Indian Health Project has been selected as the Partner of the Month for November in celebration of Native American Heritage Month.
+Tewa Women United has been selected as the Partner of the Month for March in celebration of Women's History Month.

 View a list of previous NNED Partners of the Month here.